OOPSpam/blog/_posts/2025-05-13-common-cloudflare-turnstile-errors-in-wordpress-forms-and-how-to-fix-them.md

 ## **Use OOPSpam for Advanced Spam Filtering**

-While Turnstile helps block form abuse, it isn’t a complete solution.
-Some sophisticated bots can bypass it—or you may still get nuisance submissions.
-That’s where tools like the **[OOPSpam WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/)** (that’s us 👋) come in.
+Turnstile helps reduce automated form abuse, but it is not the whole solution.
+Some spam still gets through, and some attacks focus on content quality rather than pure automation.

+**[OOPSpam WordPress plugin](<>)** (that’s us 👋) adds a second layer that helps catch nuisance submissions, patterns, and language based abuse, without adding more friction for real users.

 ![OOPSpam WordPress plugin](/blog/assets/posts/oopspam-anti-spam-overview.png "OOPSpam WordPress plugin")